Observability of lensing of gravitational waves from massive black hole binaries with LISA: Lensed gravitational waveforms and information-matrix formalism

 where $\bm{\theta} \equiv \{\bm{\theta}^{\rm S},\bm{\theta}^{\rm L}\}$, $\Gamma_{ij}^{\Tilde{X}}$ is the information matrix associated to each observable $\Tilde{X} \in \{ \Tilde{a}, \Tilde{e}, \Tilde{t} \}$, and $\mathcal{N} = \sqrt{\det(\Gamma/2\pi)}$ is a normalization factor.
 The information matrix for each reduced TDI observable reads

 where the inner product is defined as

 and $S_n(f)$ is the \texttt{SciRDv1}~\cite{SciRDv1} LISA power spectral density (PSD).
+In practice, for each binary, we fixed the initial frequency of the integral in Eq.~\eqref{eqn:inner_product} to obtain a time-to-merger of at most one year, with a lower boundary of $f_{\rm min} = 10^{-5}\ \textrm{Hz}$.
 The detailed calculation of the derivatives of $\Tilde{X}$ appearing in Eq.~\eqref{eq:TDI_fisher} is given in Appendix~\ref{app:analytic_derivatives}.
 Since the TDI observables are independent, the total likelihood is the product of the likelihoods, and therefore the total information matrix is

 The uncertainties on the parameters $\bm{\theta}$ can then be found from the variance-covariance matrix (the inverse of the information matrix):